 b.
 1998, London (French-Dutch)

-Apolline is a French-Dutch visual artist born and raised in London.
-Her practice explores traces - as a poetic arm of the urban environment.
-Working primarily across drawing and jewellery, her work elevates residues shaped by city life, investigating how new modes of attention, treasuring and environmental sensitivity might emerge from the debris.
-For her, these residues harbour powerful insights into the discarded value systems which continue to emerge in an age of capital gain, convenience and technology.
-She studied History of Art at the University of Cambridge, where her research-driven approach to making developed alongside a critical engagement with material culture and Surrealism, and most recently, ecological theory.
-She has exhibited in multiple independent and London-based group exhibitions including the Affordable Art Fair in Hampstead and Battersea, and continues to maintain an active and diverse collaborative practice spanning music, film, fashion, architecture and poetry.
-She is the recipient of the Alan and Karen Grieves Visual Art Award from Trinity Hall and previously held a Senior Art Scholarship at St Paul’s Girls’ School.
+She studied History of Art at the University of Cambridge, where her research-driven approach to making developped alongside a critical engagement with material culture, Surrealism, and New Materialist theory.
+She has exhibited in multiple independent and London-based group exhibitions including the Affordable Art Fair in Hampstead and Battersea, and continues to work collaboratively with musicians, film directors, fashion designers, and architects across a wide range of independent projects.
+She is the recipient of the Alan and Karen Grieves Visual Art Award from Trinity Hall and previosuly held a Senior Art Scholarship at St Paul’s Girls’ School.